mrcodechef/Prism-HTTP/README.md

 Please do not remove `--no-parallel` since our Vagrant provisioner heavily use computing power of our external storage.

+### Setup Baremetal environment

+Please see the Vagrantfile for required topology and provisioning procedure.

 ### Run `phttp-bench` application